wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-sql-query.md

 ### LINQ to SQL translation
 The DocumentDB query provider performs a best effort mapping from a LINQ query into a DocumentDB SQL query.
 In the following description, we assume the reader has a basic familiarity of LINQ.

-First, for the type system, we support all JSON primitive types – numeric types, boolean, string, and null.
+First, for the type system, we support all JSON primitive types <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> numeric types, boolean, string, and null.
 Only these JSON types are supported.
 The following scalar expressions are supported.

--	Constant values – these includes constant values of the primitive data types at the time the query is evaluated.
+-	Constant values <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> these includes constant values of the primitive data types at the time the query is evaluated.

--	Property/array index expressions – these expressions refer to the property of an object or an array element.
+-	Property/array index expressions <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> these expressions refer to the property of an object or an array element.

 		family.Id;
 		family.children[0].familyName;